Mathemis/Creating-modules-and-Hooking-syscalls/README.md

     $ sudo insmod hook.ko
     ```

-  + Run `test`
+  + Run `test`.

     ```console
     $ ./test
     ```

-- On the second terminal: see messages on the logging
+- On the second terminal: see messages on the logging.

   ```console
   $ sudo dmesg -c
   $ sudo dmesg -wH
   ```

-- Remove module from kernel on the first terminal
+- Remove module from kernel on the first terminal.

   ```console
   $ rm hook